holder66/HamNN/README.md

 You can use the library with your own datasets, or with a selection of publicly available datasets that are widely used for demonstrating and testing ML classifiers, in the `datasets` directory.
 These files are either in [ARFF (Attribute-Relation File Format)](https://waikato.github.io/weka-wiki/formats_and_processing/arff_stable/) or in [Orange file format](https://orange3.readthedocs.io/projects/orange-data-mining-library/en/latest/reference/data.io.html).

 Do we really need another ML library?
+[Read this!](https://github.com/holder66/vhamnn/blob/master/AI_for_rest_of_us.md)

-[Read this!](https://github.com/holder66/vhamnn/blob/master/AI_for_rest_of_us.md) And have a look here for a more complete [description and potential use cases](https://github.com/holder66/vhamnn/blob/master/description.md).
+And have a look here for a more complete [description and potential use cases](https://github.com/holder66/vhamnn/blob/master/description.md).

 ## To use the HamNN library

 `v install holder66.hamnn`

-And libraries needed by HamNN:
+And (optionally) libraries used by HamNN for generating plots and for colored output on the console:

 `v install vsl`

 `v install etienne_napoleone.chalk`

 In your V code:

 `import holder66.hamnn`

 Example source code: